French ship Redoutable (1795)

 Redoutable was a 74-gun built for the French Navy during the 1790s.
-She took part in the battles of the French Revolutionary Wars in the Brest squadron, served in the Caribbean in 1803, and duelled with during the Battle of Trafalgar, killing Vice Admiral Horatio Nelson during the action.
-She sank in the storm that followed the battle.
+She took part in the battles of the French Revolutionary Wars in the Brest squadron, served in the Caribbean in 1803, and duelled with during the Battle of Trafalgar, killing Vice-admiral Horatio Nelson.
+Redoutable sank in the storm that followed the battle.

 Built as Suffren, the ship was commissioned in the Brest squadron of the French fleet.
 After her crew took part in the Quibéron mutinies, she was renamed to Redoutable.
-She took part in the Croisière du Grand Hiver, the Battle of Groix, and the Expédition d'Irlande.
+She took part in the Croisière du Grand Hiver, the Battle of Groix, and the French expedition to Ireland.
 At the Peace of Amiens, Redoutable was sent to the Caribbean for the Saint-Domingue expedition, ferrying troops to Guadeloupe and Haiti.

-Later, she served in the fleet under Vice-admiral Villeneuve, and took part in the Trafalgar Campaign.
+Later, she served in the fleet under Vice-admiral Villeneuve, and took part in the Trafalgar campaign.
 At the Battle of Trafalgar, Redoutable rushed to cover the flagship when the ship following her failed to maintain the line.
 She tried in vain to stop Nelson's Victory from breaking the line and raking Bucentaure, and then engaged her with furious cannon and small arms fire that silenced Victory and killed Nelson.
 As her crew prepared to board Victory, raked Redoutable with grapeshot, killing or maiming most of the crew.
 Redoutable continued to fight until she was in danger of sinking before striking her colours.
 She foundered in the storm of 22 October 1805.